Persistent motion of a Brownian particle subject to repulsive feedback with time delay: Introduction

 Explicit results are obtained based on analytical considerations in some limiting cases, as well as on numerical solution of the corresponding (overdamped) non-Markovian Langevin equation.
 The first main result of our study is that for appropriate values of delay time and strength of repulsion, and in the absence of noise, the particle develops a stationary state characterized by a constant velocity vector.
 Second, thermal fluctuations lead to a randomization of the direction of motion, but the particle still possesses a persistence of motion and a constant magnitude of speed (after noise-averaging).
 This is reminiscent of the stochastic behavior of self-propelled particles, and indeed we identify close similarities.
-Our work thus contributes to establishing a link between feedback controlled and active matter.
+In particular, we discuss relations to the prominent model of active Brownian particles (ABP) \cite{lowen_inertial_2020}.
+For this model, which is widely used also to explain experimental data (see, e.g. \cite{buttinoni_active_2012-1, bechinger_active_2016}), there exists a closed analytical expression for the mean-squared displacement which we utilize to fit and interpret our numerical data.
+Further, the ABP model is one of the best studied systems concerning the collective behavior induced by activity \cite{zottl_emergent_2016-1,bechinger_active_2016}.
+Thus, establishing a link to the ABP model will provide us with a basis for future investigation of the collective behavior of our model.
+By investigating, in the present study, the single-particle relations between the different models we make a first step to establishing a link between feed-back controlled and active matter.

 The rest of the paper is organized as follows: In the following section \ref{sec:model} we introduce our model and the corresponding overdamped Langevin equation governing the dynamics of the system.
 Subsequently we study, first, the deterministic limit in Sec. \ref{sec:deterministic}, using a combination of analytical and numerical methods.
 We then present our results for the full, nonlinear stochastic system, based on Brownian dynamics simulations, in Sec. \ref{sec:noisy}.
 Our conclusions are summarized in Sec. \ref{sec:conclusions}.